 Despite largely being preventable, type 2 diabetes dominates the diabetes scene.
 It is often the result of unhealthy eating and physical inactivity.
 This lifestyle results in high BGL, which puts pressure on the pancreas to create insulin.
 This hormone encourages cells to take up glucose, and therefore, promotes a lower BGL.
 After a while, cells get tired of responding to the high concentrations of insulin.
 Insulin is constantly shouting, ‘TAKE UP GLUCOSE!!’.
 Eventually, the cells say ‘Hey, I’m tired of having you shout at me all the time.
 Let’s turn down the volume down a bit’.
 Consequently, the cells receive weaker and weaker insulin signals despite more and more insulin being produced.
 This is how insulin resistance occurs and BGL climbs.
 With time, the pancreas gets tired of producing insulin and gives up, which only exacerbates the condition.
 A balanced diet and regular exercise can prevent type 2 diabetes from occurring, and can slow down its progression.
 Furthermore, maintaining a healthy weight helps reduce insulin resistance as fat mass is associated with the disease.
 Type 2 diabetes historically presents in adults, a grand finale to a lifetime of unhealthy choices.
 Alarmingly, recent cases of type 2 diabetes have presented in childhood.
-This is a testament to the severity of our unhealthy lifestyle and should be a wakeup call for society.

 Type 1 Diabetes